mortezakowkabi/jcb-persian-documentation/008-Advanced-Fields.md

 ### Purpose

-This field type dynamically lists files from a **local directory**, based on your component’s global settings.
+This field type dynamically lists files from a **local directory**, based on your component's global settings.

 ### Steps